Dixie Lee pea: Cultivation

 They prefer to grow in light sandy soils.
 They are harvested from June in North Carolina.

 Culinary use

 They are mainly grown for their medium-sized, edible bean.
-The pod is green in colour, slender and can be up to 7 inches long.
-When cooked the peas turn brown, and are very sweet to the taste.
-They can be used in various recipes including with Ham hock and onions, or on the barbeque.
+The pod is green in color, slender and can be up to 7 inches long.
+When cooked the peas turn brown, and are very sweet.
+They can be used in various recipes including with ham hock and onions, or accompanying barbeque.